gerivanc/gerivanc/README.md

 > 🇧🇷 Prefer to read in Portuguese?
 [Click here for the Portuguese version](https://github.com/gerivanc/gerivanc/blob/main/README.pt.md)

 I'm Gerivan Costa — a developer passionate about security, science, and creativity.
 Here you'll find projects that blend innovation with purpose, always focused on continuous learning and meaningful contributions to the open-source community.
+Did you like a project?
+Give it a star! 🌟.
+I consider it an incentive to keep learning, coding, and sharing with the developer community, because one idea generates another, even better idea!

 ---